Skip to content

-This accounts for nearly 7% of all students registered in the country.
+This makes almost 7% of all students registered in the country.

 The most violations are among students from India, China, and Nigeria.